carson-hunter5/project/content/team_posts/phase4.md

 <img src = "https://i.imgur.com/PsnXH0N.png">

-The country id's were used instead of country names because the randomforests linear regression model produced an error when countries were strings.
+The country id's were used instead of country names because the randomforests regression model produced an error when countries were strings.
 The dataset used had each country both as a string and indexed so making this change was extremely easy, the columns of strings simply were swapped with the column of indexed countries.

+After importing randomforests regression libraries, defining the X features as year, country of origin, country of asylum, and total applications, and dependent variable as acceptance rate, the data were split into training and testing sets.

+The model was then trained and fit by calling the randomforestsregressor() .fit() functions.
+Predictions were made using the .predict() function.
+An advantige to this model was that randomforests does not calculate predictions the same way model 1 did manually.
+Instead of using matrices, it builds many decision trees with slight variations based on the unique subset of data it's trained on.
+Outputted predictions are then given by taking the average from all the trees from the training data.
+This has advantages and disadvantages, such as fewer assumptions regarding the data (doesn't have to be linear), while also having less troubleshooting if an output looks incorrect.